Being at the frontline of an engineering plant and dealing with all equipment maintenance requires a responsible and

 - production engineering.

 Some employers will accept college qualifications instead of a degree such as a HND in manufacturing or engineering or vocational qualifications in related areas.

-It's possible to become a maintenance engineer by starting as an apprentice fitter or technician.
-To do this, you'll need to build up experience and will usually need to take further qualifications to progress through the career.
+It's also possible to become a maintenance engineer by starting as an apprentice fitter or technician.
+You'll need to build up experience and will usually need to take further qualifications to progress through the career.

 It can be useful to get student membership with a professional body, to keep up to date with developments in the industry and to start making contacts.
 Relevant organisations include:

 You'll need to show:

 - business skills, as you may be responsible for managing budgets, leading a team and liaising with suppliers

 - the ability to lead and motivate others